TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 The service is built on 2 digital applications: the portfolio and the wallet.
 The wallet allows you to generate your identifier, collect certificates from third parties, store them and transfer them to other third parties.
 The portfolio allows a user to ask third-party companies to issue him certificates but also to keep these certificates on an external server to possibly be able to recover them in the event of loss of his smartphone or to expose them to a chosen audience. .
 The portfolio is a kind of digital safe whose data is accessible under the exclusive control of the user.

 Talao's service is built on the basis of innovative technology (Blockchain) and the concepts of self-sovereign identity and verifiable attestations.
-The talao service allows a user to have a Digital Identity and certificates certified by third parties without having to save their personal data on the servers of an Identity Provider.
+The altme service allows a user to have a Digital Identity and certificates certified by third parties without having to save their personal data on the servers of an Identity Provider.
 The data is stored in the user's wallet (smartphone application) or possibly encrypted on a decentralized network.
 The user alone retains access to his identity with his smartphone or cryptographic keys are kept.
 It can authorize an application of a partner (a service provider) to access it.

 As part of the Talao Professional Digital Identity service, the user benefits from various functionalities relating to his professional career.
 Some of these features are only accessible through their smartphone wallet.